Ohranj/Project-Euler/README.md

-How I solved questions >= 8 for project Euler
+How I'm solving questions >= 8 for Project Euler questions